 Switchel, also called Haymakers Punch, is a refreshing drink that originated in the Caribbean.
-It is a tasty, slightly effervescent beverage made of water mixed with vinegar, sweetened with molasses, and sometimes lightly flavored with ginger.
-Honey, brown sugar, or maple syrup are also used in various locally adapted versions.
+It is a tasty, slightly effervescent, sweetened beverage made of water mixed with vinegar.

 You won’t believe how thirst-quenching switchel is!
 No wonder it was the preferred beverage for centuries of those working hard in the summertime heat on a farm.

-If you’ve been using the ACV plus water trick to manage GERD symptoms, you simply must try switchel!
-Drinking switchel provides all the benefits of ACV and water but tastes a whole lot better!
-In fact, switchel is so tasty that most everyone will love it and enjoy drinking it whether they suffer from acid reflux issues or not.
+If you’ve been using the ACV plus water trick to manage GERD symptoms, you simply must try Switchel!
+Drinking this traditional cultured beverage provides all the benefits of ACV and water but tastes a whole lot better!

 How to Make Switchel